 (8) An agreement to assign goods the subject of a mortgage does not operate to create a new mortgage relating to the goods.

-[Section 102 amended by No. 12 of 2008 s.
-52.]
+[Section 102 amended by No. 12 of 2008 Sch.
+1 cl.
+6(4).]

 Part V — Termination and enforcement of regulated contracts and regulated mortgages

-103. Calculation of net balance due
+103. Net balance due, calculation of

 (1) For the purposes of this Part, a reference to the net balance due to a credit provider at a particular time —